mapattacker/datascience/unsupervised.rst

   :align: center

 Then we select the distance threshold to cut the dendrogram to obtain the selected clustering level.
 The output is the cluster labelled for each row of data.
+As expected from the dendrogram, a cut at 2000 gives us 5 clusters.

 .. code:: python